Man On The Run

 I tried to log on again, but AXS shamed me.
 I lost my place.

 I was trans-fucking-fixed from the moment I hit the remote til when it was over.
 Just frozen.
-I learned stuff about Paul that I kind of knew, but never really appreciated.
+I learned stuff that I kind of knew, but never really appreciated.

-Like … how, when the Beatles broke up, he secluded himself with Linda and their kids and sheep and rams on a farm in Scotland.
-No cooks, no servants no driver … cuz no place to go.
+Like … how, when the Beatles broke up, Paul secluded himself with Linda and their kids and sheep and rams on a farm in Scotland.
+But this part … No cooks, no servants no driver … cuz no place to go.
 A far cry from the Beatles.
 That was the point.
+That blew my mind.

 And yes, John was quitting the group, but he never came out publicly.
 And when Paul finally did, John was pissed that Paul said it first.
 Is that the truth?
 It’s plausible.
 We’ll never know for sure.

-How about the part where the original member of Wings said they weren’t getting paid enough? 😳 Paul said he didn’t talk to accounting so he had no idea. 😳😳 And, he said, if they wanted to make bank they should write songs as good as he did.
+And then there was the part about how the original member of Wings quit because they weren’t getting paid enough. 😳 Paul said he didn’t talk to accounting so he had no idea. 😳😳 And, he said, if they wanted to make bank they should write songs as good as he did.
 I mean 😳😳😳!

 After seeing the movie though, it made sense.
 He had taken buses to the Hamptons instead of private cars.
 He has a curiosity about what it feels like to be part of the human race.
 He will never know.

 I love Paul.
 That will never change.
 The body of work.
-And because of the way he looked from 27-33.
+The crush – the way he looked from 27-33.
 Who needs testosterone cream?

 And because of this quote: “You strum a chord and then you kind of see where it leads you.
 Like breadcrumbs, memories, even regrets, or even the future.
 If you’ve got some sort of problems, you work them out in the song.
 It’s really the ultimate therapy I think.”